Common Problems Mercedes-Benz 2006-2013 W221

 The S-Class no longer has a mechanical connection from the gear shifter to the transmission.
 It uses what is known as a shift by wire.

 When you change the gear between PRND, the shifter module sends a signal to the transmission valve body, which controls the valve body.
-The module responsible for this is the Intelligent Servo Module (ISM), and it can fail.
+The Intelligent Servo Module (ISM) is responsible for this, and it can fail.

 10. Inverter Converter Assembly – Hybrid Only

-At the dealership, the Inverter Convert Assembly (Part number 540 44 50) costs between $2500-$3000.
+The Inverter Convert Assembly (Part number 540 44 50) costs between $2500 and $3000 at the dealership.
 The repair can range between $5000 and $6500 if you consider time and parts.
-Depending on how many miles are on the S400 Hybrid, fixing this problem can sometimes cost more than the car is worth.
+Depending on how many miles the S400 Hybrid is on, fixing this problem can sometimes cost more than the car is worth.

 11. A/C Blower Motor